This Lemon Chicken recipe tastes better than takeout and one is of my husband’s favorite recipes of all time!

 - Red wine vinegar: Adds a fruity tang, which complements the lemon juice.

-- Cornstarch: Helps thicken the sauce.
+- Cornstarch: Helps thicken the sauce to its gorgeous, glossy consistency.

 - Eggs: You’ll need one whole egg and one egg yolk to make the batter.